MrPio/MrPio/README.md

 I have a B.Sc. with ***110 cum Laude and Distinction*** in Computer Engineering from the Polytechnic University of Ancona (Italy) and I'm currently enrolled in a Master's degree in Computer Engineering at the same university.

+Artificial Intelligence, with or without neural networks, is the line of research I am interested in.
+My main programming interests are Unity for game development and Flutter for mobile applications.

 ### [📄 Curriculum Vitae](https://github.com/user-attachments/files/18718471/Valerio.Morelli.-.Curriculum.Vitae.Signed.pdf)
 #### [📒 Some of my notes](https://github.com/MrPio/UNI-Notes)